dcampbell24/hnefatafl/website/src/install.md

 ```

 You should be at least using the packages supplied via
 `include = ["desktop-minimal.toml"]`.
-Go to games and open Hnefatafl.
-After
+Go to games and open Hnefatafl or run
-logging in and exiting the application, you'll have to restart Redox, because
+`/usr/games/hnefatafl-client`.
+After logging in and exiting the application,
-the application is buggy.
+you'll have to restart Redox, because the application is buggy.

 There are also at least these bugs: